-- we determine that our acquisition of the mortgage loan was not authorized and that a purchase of that loan is necessary to comply with applicable law; - a court or governmental agency requires us to purchase the mortgage loan from the pool to comply with applicable law; - a governmental unit, agency or court requires one of the following: - the transfer (other than a transfer to a co-borrower or a transfer permitted under the mortgage loan documents or the trust documents) of the mortgage loan, mortgaged property, defeasance securities (which are securities delivered as substitute collateral upon the defeasance of a mortgage loan) or other supplemental collateral (such as cash or letters of credit delivered as additional collateral), including a transfer required as a result of an environmental hazard, seizure by a law enforcement agency, or as part of a settlement of a legal controversy; or - the full or partial destruction of any improvements located on the mortgaged property if, as a result, the remaining improvements are rendered uninhabitable or unsafe or the value of the property no longer provides adequate security for the mortgage loan; or - an insurer or guarantor of the mortgage loan or the mortgaged property (other than Fannie Mae under our guaranty) requires transfer to it of the loan or REO property to obtain the benefits of the mortgage insurance or guaranty.
+- we determine that our acquisition of the mortgage loan was not authorized and that a purchase of that loan is necessary to comply with applicable law; - a court or governmental agency requires us to purchase the mortgage loan from the pool to comply with applicable law; - a governmental unit, agency or court requires one of the following:

+- the transfer (other than a transfer to a co-borrower or a transfer permitted under the mortgage loan documents or the trust documents) of the mortgage loan, mortgaged property, defeasance securities (which are securities delivered as substitute collateral upon the defeasance of a mortgage loan) or other supplemental collateral (such as cash or letters of credit delivered as additional collateral), including a transfer required as a result of an environmental hazard, seizure by a law enforcement agency, or as part of a settlement of a legal controversy; or - the full or partial destruction of any improvements located on the mortgaged property if, as a result, the remaining improvements are rendered uninhabitable or unsafe or the value of the property no longer provides adequate security for the mortgage loan; or - an insurer or guarantor of the mortgage loan or the mortgaged property (other than Fannie Mae under our guaranty) requires transfer to it of the loan or REO property to obtain the benefits of the mortgage insurance or guaranty.

-Second, if a mortgage loan is in default with respect to payments of principal and interest, we must purchase the affected loan from the pool no later than the date on which the loan becomes 24 months past due, measured from the date on which the last installment of interest and, if required, principal was paid in full, unless one of the following has occurred or is occurring with respect to the loan:
+Second, if we are advised by counsel that removal of a mortgage loan from the trust is necessary or advisable in order to maintain the status of the trust as a fixed investment trust for federal income tax purposes.
+Consistent with this provision, our servicing policies and practices as of the date of this prospectus provide that, if a mortgage loan is in default with respect to payments of principal and interest, we must purchase the affected loan from the pool no later than the date on which the loan becomes 24 months past due, measured from the date on which the last installment of interest and, if required, principal was paid in full, unless one of the following has occurred or is occurring with respect to the loan: